An enhanced extriangulated subquotient: A dg enhancement of the extriangulated subquotient

 Since \ref{spade} is assumed, we know $\Im((H^0\wtil{Q})|_{\CA})$ is extension-closed in $\frac{\Db(\A)}{\thick\CN}$ and is exact equivalent to the extriangulated quotient $\CA/\CN$ by \cref{prop:algebraic_subquotient}.
 We have thus explained the diagram displayed at the beginning of the proof.
 It follows from \cref{cor:restriction_of_dg_quotient2}(2) that $\A^\coh/\N$ is a cohomological exact dg enhancement of $\CA/\CN$. \end{proof}

 As we have seen in the proof of \cref{thm:dg_subquotient}, the condition \ref{spade} dovetails the extriangulated (sub)quotient with the dg (sub)quotient.

 \begin{corollary} Let $(\A,\SS)$ be a cohomological exact dg category and $(\N,\SS|_\N)$ its extension-closed subcategory.
-Assume that the corresponding pair $(\CA,\CN)=(H^0\A,H^0\N)$ satisfies the conditions stated in \cref{setup:spade}.
+Assume that the corresponding pair $(\CA,\CN)=(H^0\A,H^0\N)$ satisfies the conditions in \cref{setup:spade} which contains $\ref{spade}$.
 Then we have the following assertions. \begin{enumerate}[label=\textup{(\arabic*)}] \item The dg quotient $\A/\N$ inherits a natural exact structure from $(\A,\SS)$.
 Moreover, the exact dg category $(\A/\N,\wtil{\SS})$ is still cohomological. \item We have an exact equivalence $\CA/\CN\simeq H^0(\A/\N,\wtil{\SS})$ in $\ET$.
+In particular, $\CA/\CN$ is algebraic. \item We have the following diagram of dg quotients whose vertical arrows denote pretriangulated hulls.

-In particular, $\CA/\CN$ is algebraic. \end{enumerate} \end{corollary} \begin{proof} (1) Since the subcategory $\CN\sse\CA$ satisfies \ref{spade} and $\A$ is cohomological, we have $(\A,\SS)=(\A,\SS_\N)=(\A_\N^{\coh},\SS_\N)$.
+Under taking $H^0$, we have associated exact (sub)sequences in $\ET$. \end{enumerate} \end{corollary} \begin{proof} Since the subcategory $\CN\sse\CA$ satisfies \ref{spade} and $\A$ is cohomological, we have $(\A,\SS)=(\A,\SS_\N)=(\A_\N^{\coh},\SS_\N)$.
 The first equality says that taking the substructure with respect to $\N$ does not make any changes on $(\A,\SS)$, and the second one follows from the stability of cohomological exact dg structures, see \cref{lem:stability_of_cohomological_envelope}.
 The assertions are immediate from \cref{thm:dg_subquotient}. \end{proof}